 Do not attempt this.

-Do not go Topless
+Do Not go Topless

-The reason why I kept it in this list of things not to do in Leh Ladakh is because a lot of people do this, especially at the high altitude passes in Ladakh.
-They will take there shirts off, go topless and then try to click a macho picture with their bikes in front of the board reading the name of the pass.
+The reason why I kept it in this list of things not to do in Leh Ladakh is that a lot of people do this, especially at the high altitude passes in Ladakh.
+They will take their shirts off, go topless and then try to click a macho picture with their bikes in front of the board reading the name of the pass.

 There have been incidents where such vehicles were attacked and vandalized by locals; even some tourists I heard got hurt.
 If you reached Leh in a non-local rented vehicle then please leave it parked at your hotel in Leh and rent another vehicle there for visiting other places in Ladakh.

 Also read: How to Obtain Inner Line Permit for Ladakh

-Do not Litter
+Do Not Litter

 Ladakh is bound to leave you mesmerized and inspired to visit again.
 It is a small piece of heaven that I believe every Indian should be proud of.
-Littering in such a place and staining its beauty must be at all cost avoided.
+Littering in such a place and staining its beauty must be at all costs avoided.
 Please respect the region and help the government to keep it clean.

-Do not be an over-confident fool
+Do Not be an Over-Confident Fool

 As a matter of fact, he missed the cliff by just a few inches.
 Slightly harder fall would have seen him tumbling down the hill like the old Jack.
 Please, do not try this.
-Ladakh is a place to soak yourself in its natural beauty; not show off what you can or cannot do on a motorcycle or in a car.
+Ladakh is a place to soak yourself in its natural beauty; not to show off what you can or cannot do on a motorcycle or in a car.

-And that is pretty much my list of things NOT to do in Leh Ladakh.
+And that is pretty much my list of what NOT to do in Leh Ladakh.
 The most important however will be to not sit in your hotel room and explore as much as you can.
 You must not stop clicking pictures because Ladakh will present you with a thousand opportunities.